-What You Get?
+What Do You Get?

-Open it up and the next change is the move from the smaller Otter Box type hard cases from the Classic 4 line and onto a much deeper and more elegant black Pelican 1010 case which offer a heck of a lot more room for your IEMs than before.
+Open it up and the next change is the move from the smaller Otter Box type hard cases from the Classic 4 line and onto a much deeper and more elegant black Pelican 1010 case which offers a heck of a lot more room for your IEMs than before.

 The selection of tips is excellent actually and I am pretty sure at least one type of material or size will fit your needs.
 I grabbed the smaller of the two double flange tips as my preferred option due to comfort and seal and as such the review is done with those in mind.
 For everyone else if these don’t suit you can try the following:

-1 set of hybrid red stem single bore silicone tips in small, medium and large
+1 set of hybrid red stem single bore silicone tips in small, medium, and large

-1 set of hybrid blue stem single bore tips in small, medium and large (differs with a slightly softer material to the red stem)
+1 set of hybrid blue stem single bore tips in small, medium, and large (differs with a slightly softer material to the red stem)

-1 set of dual flange silicone tips in small, medium and large
+1 set of dual flange silicone tips in small, medium, and large

-1 set of foam tips in small, medium and large
+1 set of foam tips in small, medium, and large

-These guys build great customs and it’s no surprise that the Savant, even in universal form, also has that same great build quality.
-Made from hardened plastics, the Savant has a medium to small sized form factor similar to the Classic 4 but just a tiny bit smaller and with a much smoother finish (the colored lot editions come in at $799).
+These guys build great customs and it’s no surprise that the Savant, even in a universal form, also has that same great build quality.
+Made from hardened plastics, the Savant has a medium to small-sized form factor similar to the Classic 4 but just a tiny bit smaller and with a much smoother finish (the colored lot editions come in at $799).

-You can get the finishes in a number of differing colors such as blue, yellow etc but I am not sure it’s going to be consistently the same colors.
+You can get the finishes in a number of different colors such as blue, yellow, etc but I am not sure it’s going to be consistently the same colors.
 There may be room for experimentation that trickles down into the Wizard Savant range from the CIEMs later on.